c-rack/cidr-elixir/README.md

 ## Usage

-When you pass in an IP address string into `CIDR.parse`, you get a `%CIDR{}` struct back.
-This contains the start and end addresses as Erlang IP tuples, the amount of hosts the range covers and the mask.
+Passing an IP address string into `CIDR.parse` returns a `%CIDR{}` struct.
+It contains the first and the last address of the range as Erlang IP tuples, the amount of hosts the range covers and the network mask.

 ```elixir
 iex(1)> cidr = "1.2.3.4/24" |> CIDR.parse